 Where assets have been seized following a court order, these are held within the Criminal Offences Confiscation Fund or Civil Assets Recovery Fund.
 These Funds are established under the Proceeds of Crime (Jersey) Law 1999 and Civil Asset Recovery (International Co-operation) (Jersey) Law 2007 respectively.
-These Funds hold amounts confiscated under law, monies are then distributed in accordance with the relevant legislation.
+These Funds hold amounts confiscated under law; monies are then distributed in accordance with the relevant legislation.

-In line with the Proceeds of Crime (Enforcement of Confiscation Orders) (Jersey) Regulations 2008, the fund will invest 100% of its assets in cash in compliance with paragraph 24(6) of the Regulation which states - and any interest earned on such monies while held in such an account shall be paid by the States into the Fund.".
+The Fund will invest 100% of its assets in cash, in compliance with paragraph 24(6) of the Schedule (formerly Schedule 1) to the Proceeds of Crime (Jersey) Law 1999, as set out in modified form within paragraph 7 of the Schedule to the Proceeds of Crime (Enforcement of Confiscation Orders) (Jersey) Regulations 2008, which states - and any interest earned on such monies while held in such an account shall be paid by the States into the Fund.".